 No. Experiential modalities are bottom-up modalities (targeting lower parts of the brain affected by trauma) that aim to enhance spontaneity, and movement in trauma survivors.
 Since trauma is a frozen moment in time, the antidote is movement.
 Sometimes it is playful movement (even with adults, not just with kids).
 Sometimes it is a symbolic ritual kind of movement that helps clients shift a feeling of contraction (stagnation) to expansion.

 While we will use art-making, drawing, body-sculptures, and role reversal, our focus will be on the process of expression and experiencing "imaginal space", not on the end product.
 These are simple techniques that anyone can learn to use in clinical settings.

 What if I miss a date?

 You will be missed.
-While there is a flow of content and group dynamics, we will do our best to communicate to you what you missed, and you can join the group weekly correspondence at the agreed time.
+While there is a flow of content and group dynamics, we will do our best to communicate to you what you missed.

 You are responsible for payment for all sessions even if circumstances do not allow your participation.